A Zen Spirit, About Meditation

 A Zen Spirit is about spiritual and emotional wellness.
 But, how do you define wellness?
 Is it simply good health, feeling well, or is it well-being?
 I believe as we evolve so does our definition of wellness.

 Do you achieve wellness through nutrition?
 Yes.
 But, I also believe you achieve wellness by nourishing your soul.
 I have faith that most of us choose to live our best lives and that represents wellness to me.

-The term wellness has changed over time, to encompass mind, body and soul.
-With the original term focusing solely on health of body.
+The term wellness has changed over time, to encompass mind, body, and soul.
+With the original term focusing solely on the health of the mind and body.
 It now reaches beyond our physical self to enriching our lives through gratitude and positive actions.
-As you choose to enrich your lives through contentment, empathy, love and kindness, you are also achieving wellness.
+As you choose to enrich your lives through contentment, empathy, love, and kindness, you are also achieving wellness.